Kamala Harris tears into Barr at Senate hearing, as 2020 Dems pile on AG

 The three Democratic presidential candidates who sit on the Senate Judicial Committee sparred with Attorney General William Barr on Wednesday over his controversial handling of Special Counsel Robert Mueller’s Russia investigation report.

-Following the much anticipated hearing, two of them – Sens.
+Following the much-anticipated hearing, two of them – Sens.
 Kamala Harris of California and Sen. Cory Booker of New Jersey - joined a growing number of Democratic White House hopefuls calling on Barr to resign.

-TENSIONS FLARE AT BARR HEARING ON CAPITAL HILL
+TENSIONS FLARE AT BARR HEARING ON CAPITOL HILL

 Harris – in her grilling about the attorney general’s decision not to say President Donald Trump committed obstruction of justice – accused Barr of being “biased in this situation” and of “having a conflict of interest."